mckib2/mr_utils/mr_utils/cs/convex/readme.md

         unreorder_fun --
         mode -- Thresholding mode: {'soft','hard','garotte','greater','less'}.
-        alpha -- Step size, used for thresholding. selective -- Function returning indicies of update to keep at each iter. x -- The true image we are trying to reconstruct. ignore_residual -- Whether or not to break out of loop if resid increases.
+        alpha -- Step size, used for thresholding. thresh_sep -- Whether or not to threshold real/imag individually. selective -- Function returning indicies of update to keep at each iter. x -- The true image we are trying to reconstruct. ignore_residual -- Whether or not to break out of loop if resid increases.